vagebnd/runtype/docs/usage/preparing-your-environment.md

 ## When to use a hook

-There are instances when your resources depend on a logged in user or a specific tenant.
+There are instances when your resources depend on a logged-in user or a specific tenant.
 In these cases you can use a hook to setup the environment before the generation process starts.

 ```php
 class SetupEnvironmentHook implements Hookable